-- 1. Check the EnginaireTM air cleaner canister for damage.
-Make sure the cover is in place and the cover latches are secure-do not run the engine without the air cleaner cover in place and secure. - 2.
-Inspect the air intake hose for cracks, nicks, cuts, etc., and check the hose clamps for tightness. - 3.
-Check to make sure the air filter restriction gauge is in place and hose connections are secure.
+- Check the Donaldson Radialseal[TM] air cleaner canister for damage.
+Make sure the cover is in place and the cover latches are secure - do not run the engine without the air cleaner cover in place and secure. - Inspect both air intake hoses for cracks, nicks, cuts, etc., and check the hose clamps for tightness. - 3.
+Check to make sure the air filter restriction gauge is in place and secure.